rmax/yammh3/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Yeat another Murmurhash3 bindings. could always use more documentation, whether as part of the
+Yet Another Murmurhash3 Bindings could always use more documentation, whether as part of the
-official Yeat another Murmurhash3 bindings. docs, in docstrings, or even on the web in blog posts,
+official Yet Another Murmurhash3 Bindings docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback